megawubs/json-settings/readme.md

  *
  */
 ```
-or by calling the fill method
+Or by calling the fill method

 ```PHP
 $settings = array('foo'=>array('bar'=>'foo', 'bars'=>'foos'));